Vertical Vegetable Gardens – High Yields In Less Space

 Support and Care Tips

-It’s also vital to support set fruit early on, so they do not grow heavy and break off.
+It’s vital to support set fruit early on, so they do not grow heavy and break off.
 We have found adding small hammocks out of fabric work very well.
 We like to use pantyhoses because they are stretchy and allow water to drain off without pooling.

 Cucuamelons